The Encyclopedia of American Songs and Musicals

 18 Blues : from the Delta to Chicago

-Robert Johnson, the King of The Delta Blues finds himself during July in the Brunswick studios located in Dallas for a new series of recordings whose dark and introspective contents will definitely contribute to build his legend.
+Robert Johnson, the King of The Delta Blues meets in July at the Brunswick studios located in Dallas for a new series of recordings whose dark and introspective contents will definitely contribute to build his legend.
 He strengthens his style there, in search of complex harmonies, varying the rhythms and alternating the bottlenecks slides, syncopated chords or palm mute with an extremely effective fingerpicking.
-It is worth remembering that Delta Blues, considered at the same time as the oldest shape of the genre and the one who gave birth to the slide, corresponds geographically to the area which extends on both sides of the Mississippi between Memphis ( TN) and Vicksburg ( MS), not to confuse with the mouth of the river which lies further south in Louisiana.
+It is worth remembering that Delta Blues, considered at the same time as the oldest shape of the genre and the one who gave birth to the slide, matches with the area that extends on both sides of the Mississippi between Memphis ( TN) and Vicksburg ( MS), not to confuse with the mouth of the river lying further south in Louisiana.

-In terms of novelty, 1937 is also marked by the first recordings of Sonny Boy Williamson, a young 23-year-old harmonicist from Tennessee.
-He began to play beside Sleepy John Estes before leaving for Chicago where he fast demonstrated that harmonica, hitherto considered as a minor instrument could occupy a place of choice in blues.
+In terms of novelty, 1937 is also marked by the first recordings of Sonny Boy Williamson, a 23-year-old harmonicist from Tennessee.
+He began to play beside Sleepy John Estes before leaving for Chicago where he soon demonstrated that harmonica, hitherto considered as a minor instrument could hold a prominent position in blues.
 His influence will be moreover crucial for a whole generation of young musicians, starting with Sonny Terry, a blind harmonicist who occurs at the same time with Blind Boy Fuller, the foremost representative of Piedmont Blues.

-The washboard is also put in the honor in this year 1937 through Robert Brown a.k.a.
-Washboard Sam, a musician from Arkansas who after working in Memphis with Sleepy John Estes left to join his brother-in-law Big Bill Broonzy in Chicago.
+The washboard is also given pride a place in this year 1937 through Robert Brown a.k.a.
+Washboard Sam, a musician from Arkansas who, having played in Memphis with Sleepy John Estes left to join his brother-in-law Big Bill Broonzy in Chicago.
 Singer with the powerful voice, he acquired his popularity thanks to his creativity and his spectacular way of playing with his instrument.

 The musical production concentrates around confirmed bluesmen, regular to studios as Big Bill Broonzy, Joe Mc Coy, Memphis Minnie, Tampa Red, Kokomo Arnold, Jazz Gillum, Roosevelt Sykes in Chicago, Peetie Wheatstraw, Big Joe Williams or Henry Townsend in St Louis, Blind Boy Fuller in New York...

-Known in Chicago since the late '20s, singer Georgia White also makes her debut on the blues national stage with a series of recordings at a level comparable to Memphis Minnie.
+Performing in Chicago since the late '20s, female singer Georgia White also makes her debut on the blues national stage with a series of recordings at the same level as Memphis Minnie.

 19 Blues: the essential hits of the year (1)